Celebrating 150 Years of Friends

 One-hundred-and-fifty years ago, on September 9, 1867, the Friends School at Brooklyn opened its doors to eight boys and and nine girls.
 Its doors have remained open for a century and a half, educating generations of children in the Quaker tradition in Downtown Brooklyn, now with over 900 students.
 Since day one, the key tenets of the Friends education have been: a focus on academic excellence, embracing educational innovation, an insistence on small class sizes and attention to the individual, educating the whole child, and exceptional student/teacher connections – each firmly grounded in Quaker principles and practice.

 For an educational institution in Brooklyn, a city and borough which has had its share of historic highs and lows, reaching a 150th anniversary is noteworthy and a cause for reflection and celebration.
-During the 2017-2018 school year, we are proud to celebrate this milestone anniversary with all members of our community.
+During the 2017-2018 school year, we were proud to celebrate this milestone anniversary with all members of our community.
+Explore the links below to read about our sesquicentennial celebrations.